kamarthiparamesh/passport-affinidi/README.md

 ```

+## Create React Frontend App
+You can go through the link https://www.npmjs.com/package/affinidi-react-auth to build the frontend which interacts with this server

-## Affinidi Code Grant flow from any frontend
+## Sample Affinidi's Code Grant flow from any frontend

 1. Initiate the Affinidi flow